jacobwilliams/json-fortran/README.md

 Brief description
 ---------------

-A user-friendly, thread-safe, and object-oriented API for reading and writing [JSON](http://json.org) files, written in modern Fortran.
+JSON-Fortran is a user-friendly, thread-safe, and object-oriented API for reading and writing [JSON](http://json.org) files, written in modern Fortran.

 [top](#json-fortran)